amiya-pattnaik/appium-setup-made-easy-OSX/README.md

 Your environment needs to be setup for the particular mobile platforms that you want to run tests on.

-1. You will need node.js and npm v6 or greater (use [n](https://github.com/tj/n) or brew install node to install Node.js.
-We recommend the latest stable version.
+1. You will need node.js and npm v6 or greater.
+Install Node.JS from the site - https://nodejs.org/en/  take the LTS version based on your Operating system.
+Please make sure you install NodeJS globally.
+Recommended version is 6.10.0.
+OR  If you have nvm installed globally, you run `nvm install` to get the latest version of node specified in the`.nvmrc` file [here](/.nvmrc).
+If you don't use nvm, be sure that you are using a compatible version.
+Further details on nvm can be found on the official [github page](https://github.com/creationix/nvm).
+MAC OSX users are best suited to install nvm with homebrew `brew install nvm`.

 2. JDK 1.8 or above (require for Android).
 Set 'JAVA_HOME’ to be your JDK path.
 The bin in that directory should be added to your PATH variable.
 3. XCode 8 recommended (require only for ios).
 XCode can be download and installed from app-stope